istempmail/wp-istempmail/readme.txt

 10 email checks per minute, that is sufficient for personal blogs.
 For bigger websites flooded with fake emails, premium plans are available.

-The plugin integrates with the `is_email()` function of WordPress.  works seamlessly with WooCommerce, Contact Form 7, Gravity Form, Jetpack/Grunion contact forms, WordPress registration form and any form which uses the `is_email()` function.
+The plugin integrates with the `is_email()` function of WordPress.
+It works seamlessly with WooCommerce, Contact Form 7, Gravity Form, Jetpack/Grunion contact forms, WordPress registration form and any form which uses the `is_email()` function.

 == Installation ==